andreypopp/backbone.viewdsl/README.md

 ## Specs

-Specs are strings which point to JS objects, specs can point to some global object or to some object inside AMD module:
+Specs are strings which point to JS objects.
+They can point to some global object, to some object inside a context (a view which renders a DOM) or to some object inside AMD module:

   * `module1/module2:obj1.obj2` points to `obj2` inside `obj1` in
     `module1/module2` AMD module.

   * `obj1.obj2` points to `obj2` inside `obj1` inside `window` object

+  * `@obj` points to `obj` of a context (a view which renders a DOM)

 [jQuery]: http://jquery.com
 [Backbone]: http://backbonejs.org